 What to look for:

 - Short ingredient lists — “Ideally the shorter the list, the better,” says Gans.
 However, don’t toss a food product because its ingredient list is long as some products are packed with a lot of wholesome ingredients.
 But if you’re reading an ingredient list for bread and it has 30 ingredients, consider putting it back on the shelf.

 - Recognizable ingredients — If you are familiar with all of the ingredients on a list — and they’re all healthy — that’s great.
 But Gans says, “just because you don’t recognize an ingredient doesn’t mean it should be avoided.”
 For instance, ascorbic acid might sound scary, but it’s actually just vitamin C.

 - Sugars — Sugar is a recognizable ingredient, but it’s one to be mindful of, and until the new Nutrition Facts labels that call out added sugar are fully rolled out, the ingredient list is more revealing.
 That’s because sometimes the sugar in a food product is naturally occurring, such as with dairy and fruit.
 As an example, 1 cup of strawberries has 7 grams of sugar, but it also has 2.9 grams of fiber and lots of vitamin C.

 When the Nutrition Facts labels are updated, serving sizes will be brought into line with eating habits.
-After the revamp, the numbers on food labels for 12- and 20-ounces sodas, for example, will be calculated as if they are one serving size.
+The numbers on food labels for 12- and 20-ounces sodas, for example, will be calculated as if they are one serving size.
 (Serving size is not indicative of healthy portion size.)

 The number of calories listed is the number of calories per serving.
 Going back to the chip example, 150 calories for a serving of chips might not sound terrible, but it’s important to be honest about how many chips you’re really going to eat because there are a mere 11 chips in one serving.